horsicq/XMachOViewer/README.md

 ## Changelog

-Cahngelog can be found in [changelog.txt](https://github.com/horsicq/XMachOViewer/blob/master/changelog.txt).
+Changelog can be found in [changelog.txt](https://github.com/horsicq/XMachOViewer/blob/master/changelog.txt).

 ## You can help with translation!